Spring Training 2020: 10 pressing questions about Pirates - Mash Viral

 If it is not Kela, who else could it be?
 Again, from Shelton:

 “There are several people who can be in that mix, who are going to throw us in big innings at the back of the game.
-I told those guys and told them that, and when we go to spring training and continue to work, we will be able to make that decision. “
+I told those guys and said that, and when we go to spring training and continue work, we will be able to make that decision. “

 The most likely competition is Kyle Crick and Richard Rodriguez, who are both under team control for years, while Kela is a free agent at the end of the season.